The European Medicines Agency warns that it is premature to treat Covid-19 like the flu

 Fourth dose

-The EMA is still not clear about the strategy to follow when faced with the possibility of administering a fourth dose that could cause problems in the immune response and fatigue in the population.
-“We would like to have data before making recommendations” but “at the same time we are very concerned about a strategy that requires repeated vaccination in a short period of time.
-We cannot be continually giving booster doses every three or four months ”, explained Cavaleri, who has warned that it will not only cause fatigue in the population but that it could pose problems in the immune response that could not be so good.
+The EMA is still not clear regarding the strategy to follow when faced with the possibility of administering a fourth dose that might cause problems in the immune response and fatigue in the population.
+“We would like to have data before making recommendations” but “at the same time we are very concerned regarding a strategy that requires repeated vaccination in a short period of time.
+We cannot be continually giving booster doses every three or four months ”, explained Cavaleri, who has warned that it will not only cause fatigue in the population but that it might pose problems in the immune response that might not be so good.
 “If we give boosters every three months we will end up having problems in the immune response that may not be as good as we wish.
 In addition, there is a risk of fatigue in the population of continuing to administer boosters, “he reiterated..
 In his opinion, the best solution would be to give new booster doses more widely and ideally, “if we go to an endemic scenario”, it should be synchronized with the start of the cold season, as is done with the flu vaccine.

 Cavaleri has also confirmed that the regulator is currently examining a Pfizer request to authorize the use of the booster dose between 16 and 17 year olds and that they expect a similar request from the laboratory shortly for the 12-15 year age group.
 The head of vaccines recalled that covid19 can also lead to serious illness, hospitalization and death in the case of children and explained that vaccines also prevent most cases and hospitalizations in this group.
 Regarding the pregnant women, the EMA findings suggest that they are more likely to become seriously infected and that vaccines reduce the risk of hospitalization and death.